DfX-NYUAD/OMLA/README.md

 Install PyTorch following the instuctions on the [official website] (https://pytorch.org/).
 Then install the other dependencies (tqdm, numpy, and networkx)

+## Netlist-to-subgraphs Conversion
+### Datasets
+The `./circuit_datasets/` directory contain an example dataset for the `c3540` benchmark.
+The dataset is implemented using the self-referencing scenario explained in the TCAS-II paper.
+The target `c3540` circuit is locked using random logic locking with K=64 and then re-synthesized using `Synopsys Design Compiler`.
+The target circuit is named `Test_c3540_syn_locked_rnd_64_1_syn.v`.
+The training/validation circuits are obtained by re-locking the test circuit with additional 64 key-bits and re-synthesizing.
+When creating a dataset, the files used for training, validation, or testing must be identified.
+To split files into Test/Train/Validate, the files must be named accordingly.
+A locked file must be named as follows: [Test|Train|Validate]_*.v

+### Conversion to Graphs
+**Scripts**
+The following scripts are required for the conversion:
+`./TheCircuit.pm`: a Perl module we create to ease circuit's parsing.
+This module is required by our parser ``

+`./netlist_to_subgraphs.pl` perl script reads the circuit dataset and converts the circuits into a single graph.
+The script also identifies the key-gates and the corresponding key-bit values, which will be used to train/test the GNN-based attack model.
+The circuits are expected to follow the Nangate 45nm Open Cell Library format.
+The script assigns unique numerical IDs (0 to N-1) to the nodes (gates).
+N represents the total number of nodes (gates) in the dataset.
+The list of nodes corresponding to the key-gates with a key-bit value of `0` in the training set will be dumped in `node_tr_pos.txt`, and the key-gates with a key-bit value of `1` will be dumped in `node_tr_neg.txt`.
+The list of key-gates in the testing set with a key-bit value of `0` will be dumped in `node_te_pos.txt`, while the ones with a key-bit value of `1` will be dumped in `node_te_neg.txt`.
+Same applies for the validation set.
+The extracted features will be dumped in `feat.txt`.
+The existence of an edge i between two vertices u and v is represented by the entry of ith line in `link.txt` (representing u's and v's IDs).

 ## Acknowledgement
 OMLA utilizes the graph isomorphism network (GIN) GNN architecture from the following paper:
 Keyulu Xu, Weihua Hu, Jure Leskovec and Stefanie Jegelka, "How Powerful are Graph Neural Networks?", *ICLR*, 2019.